javadoug/swizzle-params/README.md

 - Step 2: write a script to add generated parameter values using swizzle.updateGeneratedParams(...).
 - Step 3: write a script to coordinate the whole setup process.

-Your generate resources script can use the parameter values collected from the user, to generate the dynamic values.
+The script that generates resources can use the parameter values collected from the user and then update the generated param values in the stack.

-Add the JSON blocks needed in your application source.
-Or create a JSON file that your code will import/require.
+Create a JSON file that your code will import/require with the params in them.
+Or add the JSON blocks in your application source.
+These files need to be added to the swizzle.json files list.

 Your project might look something like this:
 ```